Trump wants to get tougher on Russia without angering Putin

 "Tillerson just wore him down," a White House official said.

-Last week as the president's national security team finalized options for a response to the Russian nerve agent attack in the U.K., Trump had a now familiar complaint.
+Last week, as the president's national security team finalized options for a response to the Russian nerve agent attack in the U.K., Trump voiced a now-familiar complaint.
 He said he wasn't going to take dramatic steps against Russia unless they were met with equal responses from America's European allies, aides said.
 His edict helped corral a response that included expulsions of more than 100 Russian diplomats in more than two dozen countries.

 Trump was presented with three options last Friday during a meeting with his national security team, officials said.
 He chose the middle option, persuaded most by the idea that if Russia changed its behavior he wouldn't have needed the most strident measures and if it doesn't he has additional actions he can take, officials said.